TinySpins/Contour42/README.md

 #### Normal use
 Place the 'Contour42' project directory in your Matlab path, and open the `contour42.m` file in Matlab.
 Run the script.

-When prompted by the GUI, select a main working directory containing the following subdirectories (adhere strictly to the naming scheme):
+When prompted by the GUI, select a main working directory containing the following subdirectories (adhere strictly to the directory naming scheme, the series can have any name):

 ```text
  Main directory